jackwadden/ANMLZoo/README.md

 ## License
 Each benchmark and automata processing engine in ANMLZoo is individually licensed.
 Please refer to the benchmark directories for individual license files.

+## Acknowledgements
+This work was started at the University of Virginia and was supported by the following organizations at some point in time: The ARCS Foundation, the National Science Foundation (CCF-1116673, CCF-1629450, EF-1124931), Micron Technologies, and the Center for Future Architectures Research (C-FAR), one of the six centers of STARnet, a Semiconductor Research Corporation program sponsored by MARCO and Darpa.